dlemstra/github-actions-debugger/Readme.md

 # GitHub Actions Debugger

 This action that can be used to debug a GitHub action on a hosted runner.
-This action needs to used be together with the [runner codespace](https://github.com/dlemstra/runner-codespace) project.
+This action needs to used be together with the [runner-codespace](https://github.com/dlemstra/runner-codespace) project.
 This project will start a codespace where this action connects to and allows a shell access to the runner that is running the action.
 And it also allows you to edit the files on the runner through a codespace.

 ## Inputs